ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/collaboration_reference.md

    ![TemplateTut3](../../img/EditorManual/UI/TemplateTut5.png "image_tooltip"){: .center}

    a.
 Check or create a new template name.
-A template’s name must be between 5 to 30 characters.
+A template's name must be between 5 to 30 characters.

    b.
 Write a description for your template.
-A template’s description must be between 1 to 255 characters.
+A template's description must be between 1 to 255 characters.

    c.
 Mark your permissions as either public or private.
 If private, only you can see the template in Community Content.
 If public, the template can be seen and used by everyone on the platform.

-4. Click Review & Publish and review your settings, but don’t worry as they may be edited after publishing.
+4. Click Review & Publish and review your settings, but don't worry as they may be edited after publishing.

 5. Click Publish.

-   The template’s white name should now be green and the template can be found and downloaded from Community Content.
-From here, you may edit, re-download or delete templates you’ve published!
+   The template's white name should now be green and the template can be found and downloaded from Community Content.
+From here, you may edit, re-download or delete templates you've published!

    ![TemplateTut4](../../img/EditorManual/UI/TemplateTut6.png "image_tooltip"){: .center}

 Congratulations!
-You’ve created, edited, and published a template that can be shared and used by other creators in CORE!
+You've created, edited, and published a template that can be shared and used by other creators in CORE!

 ### Tips and Tricks with Templates

 #### Deinstancing Templates

-Once your template is created, you must “deinstance” it in order to edit the template again.
+Once your template is created, you must "deinstance" it in order to edit the template again.
 Deinstancing a template still keeps its reference in mind, but allows you to make changes so that you can re-update or re-upload the template.

-To deinstance a template, right click and select “Deinstance this object”.
+To deinstance a template, right click and select "Deinstance this object".

 ![TemplateTut5](../../img/EditorManual/UI/TemplateTut7.png "image_tooltip"){: .center}

-The object’s name will now be blue and you may edit the template as you wish!
+The object's name will now be blue and you may edit the template as you wish!
-Don’t like the changes you made?
-You can always select “Reset to Template” to restore back to the original template.
+Don't like the changes you made?
+You can always select "Reset to Template" to restore back to the original template.

 #### Updating Templates